3. Fair Value Measurements

 The Company’s cash equivalents - money market funds are measured at fair value using quoted market prices and active markets, therefore are categorized as Level 1.

-In connection with entering into, and expanding, the Company's credit facility, as discussed further in “Note 7.
-Debt”, the Company entered into interest rate swaps.
-The fair value of these swaps are measured at the end of each interim reporting period based on the then assessed fair value and adjusted if necessary.
+The fair value of the Company's interest rate derivatives are measured at the end of each interim reporting period based on the then assessed fair value.
 As the fair value measure is based on the market approach, they are categorized as Level 2.
-As of December 31, 2024, the fair value of the interest rate swaps is included in the “Interest rate swap assets” on the Company's consolidated balance sheets.

 About Fair Value Disclosures